What Breathlessness Can Mean

 -

-Associated chest pain or collapse
+Associated collapse or near collapse

 -